feiwu77777/ekona/docs/project_planning/features_description.md

 - `app/page.tsx` - Main page integration with BlogPreview component

 ### 2.3 Interactive Editing Interface
+**What it does:** Provides a chat-based interface for users to request edits to their generated blog content.
+Uses AI to understand edit requests and applies changes while maintaining a history of all edits made.

 **Core Files:**
 - `app/components/EditChatInterface.tsx` - Chat interface for editing
 - `app/components/EditHistory.tsx` - Edit history component